Madisonkanna/madisonkanna.com/src/content/themasterswitch.md

 # Questions after reading: <a name="questions"></a>

 - How was internet become more / less closed since book’s publication in 2011?
-Have the author’s views shifted?
+How have the author’s views shifted?
-- Most of us care more about convenience than we do control over our information tools.
+- Most of us care more about convenience than we do control when it comes to our information tools.
 Are the events of early 2021 (Trump ban, Parler removal from the app store) causing this to change for a nontrivial number of people?
 Regardless of the debate as to whether Trump should've been banned, it seems there's an increasing amount of people who feel uneasy about big tech's power.
-- How could/will blockchain technology alter change the cycle?
-Could it?
+- How could/will blockchain technology change the cycle?